 The InDuna award recognizes the store or individual who has shown outstanding leadership, commitment and service to their local community throughout the preceding year.
 In Zulu society these people are given the title “InDuna” a word meaning great leader, ambassador or headman.

 Each year the recipient of the InDuna Award will be invited to South Africa as our guest so that they can experience the spirit of Zulu culture first hand and see how the passion of running is celebrated during the festival known as the Comrades Marathon.

 Balega's hope is that the recipients of the InDuna Award will be enlightened by their experience in Africa and that this in turn will help to generate more interest and support for the Lesedi Project.

-For their commitment to their local and extended community, Balega is proud to announce that Brett Lamb and Kim Holt of Fleet Feet Sports San Francisco are the 2009 recipients of the InDuna award.
+For their commitment to their local and extended community, Balega is proud to announce that Stephanie Blozy of Fleet Feet Sports West Hartford as the recipient of the 2012 InDuna award.